-- Giving you visibility and control of your personal data
+- Giving you control and flexibility over the use of your personal data

 About the GDPR

-The GDPR will give you more control over your data, and provides you with some new and enhanced rights:
+The GDPR aims to give you more control of your data.
+It provides new and strengthened rights.

-- Right of access – you can ask us whether we are processing your personal data, what we use it for, and who we share it with.
+- Right to access – you can ask us whether we’re processing your personal data, including where and for what purpose.
 You can also request an electronic copy of your personal data free of charge

 - Right to data portability – you can ask us to provide you with a copy of your personal data in a commonly used electronic format so that you can transfer it to other businesses

-- Right to lodge a complaint – you can lodge a complaint with the data protection authority
+- Right to lodge a complaint – you can lodge a complaint with your local data protection authority.

 Further information about the GDPR and local data protection laws is available on the relevant data protection authorities’ websites detailed below: